bluefinsteam/tstj_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Features

+- Log basic health data such as blood pressure, blood sugar and weight.
+- Manage medication reminders (mock only).
+- Watch health related videos embedded from YouTube.
+- View a simple chart of logged data and export the list to PDF.